HuCaoFighting/Event-based-Vision-for-Robotics/README.md

 Event-based neuromorphic vision for autonomous driving: a paradigm shift for bio-inspired visual sensing and perception

-Collect some papers about event-based autonomous driving.
+Collect some papers about event-based Autonomous Driving & Robotic-Grasping.

 If you find some overlooked papers, please open issues or pull requests (recommended).